godotengine/godot-docs/classes/class_packedbytearray.rst

 Returns a new ``PackedByteArray`` with the data decompressed.
 Set the compression mode using one of :ref:`CompressionMode<enum_File_CompressionMode>`'s constants. **This method only accepts gzip and deflate compression modes.**\

-This method is potentially slower than ``decompress``, as it may have to re-allocate its output buffer multiple times while decompressing, whereas ``decompress`` knows its output buffer size from the beginning.
+This method is potentially slower than ``decompress``, as it may have to re-allocate its output buffer multiple times while decompressing, whereas ``decompress`` knows it's output buffer size from the beginning.

 GZIP has a maximal compression ratio of 1032:1, meaning it's very possible for a small compressed payload to decompress to a potentially very large output.
 To guard against this, you may provide a maximum size this function is allowed to allocate in bytes via ``max_output_size``.
 Passing -1 will allow for unbounded output.
 If any positive value is passed, and the decompression exceeds that amount in bytes, then an error will be returned.